taiyoproj/taiyo/docs/indexing/overview.md

 # Overview

-Indexing is the process of adding documents to Solr for search and retrieval.
+Indexing is the process of adding documents to Solr for retrieval.
 Taiyo provides both synchronous and asynchronous clients for efficient document indexing.

 ## Core Concepts